High-Tech 'RoboGlove' Saves Major League Hands

 "It's amazing how it disperses the energy," Smith said.
 "On the lead hand, the bottom hand, there's more padding on it than on the top hand.
 That covers more of the wrist area.
 We had to make a glove that would fit everyone."

 "The additional weight of the glove that I thought would be a concern was irrelevant.
 You feel the sting, but there are no broken bones," Smith said.
 "You can continue to play."

 Once Kasarjian had gone through 13 generations of prototypes, he was satisfied he had a product to present to Major League Baseball.
 He got approval from top official Bob Watson, a former power hitter himself, in just 72 hours.

 MLB officials were persuaded by the test reports from Cal State and sample gloves.
-Kasarjian says Watson and his staff were so pleased they asked his company, also called XProTeX, to develop a skullcap for first- and third-base coaches, base runners and fielders to wear under their regular caps to afford protection from line drives.
+Kasarjian said Watson and his staff were so pleased they asked his company, also called XProTeX, to develop a skullcap for first- and third-base coaches, base runners and fielders to wear under their regular caps to afford protection from line drives.

 Popular With Latinos

 Marketing "RoboGlove" came a lot easier than Kasarjian, Cole and Smith ever figured.
 Players using it in the Arizona Fall league reported good results, so XProTeX started getting inquires from their agents.
 Particularly receptive were Latin American players.

 "They're much more discriminating," Kasarjian said.
 "When they have something good, they stick together and pass it around."
 They understand the risk to their career lessens if they can minimize the chances of a catastrophic injury, he said.
 "They're not afraid of being different, they're afraid of not being able to play the game they love."